 1.15. (a) In a 15 a-side game, a team may commence with 13 players but shall have fielded 15 players, inclusive of players ordered off or retired injured, by the start of the second half; then the game shall continue.
 (Rial 2.2 Rules of Specification).
 Failure to do so will result in forfeiture of game.
 In a league game the points will be awarded to the opponents.

-(c) Should a situation arise in 11 a-side competition whereby a team can only field 9 for the second half, the game can still continue but the points are automatically awarded to the side with 11 players.
+(c) Should a situation arise in 11 a-side competitions whereby a team can only field 9 for the second half, the game can still continue but the points are automatically awarded to the side with 11 players

-2.3 All Teams are to be numbered properly and clubs are requested to dress uniformly, i.e. wear matching club socks and shorts.
+All teams are to be numbered properly and clubs are requested to dress uniformly, i.e. wear matching club socks and shorts.

-2.4 Where clubs are requested for (a) teams / substitutes and/or (b) team panels for programmes, they are requested to supply team panels correctly numbered and ensure that the players taking the pitch for the game are numbered in accordance with the programme.
+Where clubs are requested for (a) teams / substitutes and/or (b) team panels for programmes, they are requested to supply team panels correctly numbered and ensure that the players taking the pitch for the game are numbered in accordance with the programme.
 Failure to comply with this request will result in the Club(s) being fined €100.00 for each offence.
-This offence is tantamount to bringing the game into disrepute.

 No application shall be considered unless received after January 1st and, in the case of;

-a) A player over the age of 16, not later than the Coiste na nÓg meeting on the last Tuesday in
+a) A player over the age of 16, not later than the Coiste Chontae meeting on last Tuesday in January.

 b) A player under the age of 16, not later than the last day of January.